 And they're fleeing in droves because they've learned and they don't like what they're seeing.

-They're going to the Republicans because it's it's the next stop.
+They're going to the Republicans because it's the next stop.

-Imagine if they're a national political leader articulating the philosophies of the founding of this country and how that's what we represent.
+Imagine if there were a national political leader articulating the philosophies of the founding of this country and how that's what we represent.

 Talking about freedom, individual liberty, rolling back this spending, rolling back the tax increases, rolling back this hoax that we're fixing health care.